Wiredcraft/feathers/README.md

 * For avoiding a conflict with jekyll, we implement this file to under the `_includes` directory.

 ## Getting started
-As we are using grunt to automate things, such as change less files to css, make templates and so on.
+As we are using grunt to automate generating things, such as change less files to css, make templates and so on.

 So you should change the folder to `_includes`, and key in `npm install` to install the related dependency.

 After installed, you just need to simple key in `grunt`, it will keep detecting the files and update the files automatically.

-*Do not try to put `node_modules` into the root directory, otherwise will conflict with jekyll.
+*Do not try to put `node_modules` into the root directory, otherwise will conflict with jekyll.*

 ### Add a template

 1. Switch to `_includes/templates/template`

 2. Save html as a file, the file name would be the template name under JST, such as template: JST['login']

-*If the grunt is running, after save, you could see the changes in templates.js
+*If the grunt is running, after save, you could see the changes in templates.js*

 ### Add an application (*aka* Marionnette sub-app)

 1. Switch to `_includes/apps`
 2. Write the code like this

-       ```
 		App.module('ErrorPage', function(){

 		    var ErrorView = Backbone.Marionette.ItemView.extend({